agnescameron/gatsby-test-i3/src/index/_datasets/BigProd.md

 ---
-layout: default
 citation: Ashouri, S., Suominen, A., Hajikhani, A., Pukelis, L., Schubert, T., Türkeli, S., Van Beers, C. and Cunningham, S., 2022.
 Indicators on firm level innovation activities from web scraped data.
 Data in brief, 42, p.108246.
+contributors:
-contributors: VTT Technical Research Centre of Finland Ltd, Fraunhofer Institute for Systems and Innovation Research ISI, Public Policy and Management Institute, United Nations University Maastricht Economic and Social Research Insitute on Innovation and Technology, Delft University of Technology, University of Strathclyde
+- VTT Technical Research Centre of Finland Ltd
+- Fraunhofer Institute for Systems and Innovation Research ISI
+- Public Policy and Management Institute
+- United Nations University Maastricht Economic and Social Research Insitute on Innovation and Technology
+- Delft University of Technology
+- University of Strathclyde
-cost: Free
+cost: None
 description: This data sample (in support the article "Indicators on firm level innovation activities from web scraped data" https://ssrn.com/abstract=3938767) contains data on companies' innovative behavior measured at the firm-level based on web scraped